 - The health and safety of every student at the State University of New York and its State-operated and community colleges is of utmost importance.
 SUNY Oneonta recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 SUNY Oneonta strongly encourages students to report incidents of domestic violence, dating violence, stalking, or sexual assault to institution officials.
 A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to SUNY Oneonta officials or law enforcement will not be subject to SUNY Oneonta code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.

-A voluntary and confidential process where multiple parties work to find a collaborative answer to a problem or disagreement and working to deal with underlying issues involved.
+Mediation is a voluntary and confidential process where multiple parties work together to identify underlying reasons for conflict, then collaborate to find a solution to the problem or disagreement.

 What types of disputes are appropriate for mediation?
 The following is a non-exhaustive list of examples of situations and disputes that may be appropriate for mediation: